-Use the My Neighborhood Interactive Map to locate historic structures, County historic districts and more.
+Use the Baltimore County Historic Preservation Interactive Map to locate historic structures, County historic districts and more.

 Baltimore County is rich in architectural examples, although it lost most of its water-side dwellings where the earliest settlers planted the first farmsteads and plantations.
 Numerous properties including houses, schools, chapels, barns, and bridges are illustrated.

 The earliest types of shelter in the colonial county continues through periods of prosperity when large and elegant houses were built and architects became prominent.
 The information organized by the recognized architectural styles such as Georgian, Federal, Italianate, and the like, down to post-modern.
 Many local citizens have contributed information and illustrations.